DeanKJones/Optics/README.md

 # Wave Optics

 This project is inspired by 3Blue1Brown's video on holograms and aims to simulate the interference pattern behind diffraction grid.
-The goal is to expand on this and implement Finite-Difference Time-Domain (FDTD) simulations and spectral rendering to learn wave optics and Maxwell's equations.

 ## Table of Contents